HARSHEREX/Attendance-System-Using-Face-Recognition/Readme.txt

 		*To take attendance press "Take Attendance" button.
 		*The attendance will be saved to dir:("DATA\Attendance\") in a .csv file with date and time.

-Features:
-	*There are no exception in the project.
-	*If the entered data is not correct then in notification area an alert will be printed to assist the user.
-	******press "q" to close camera windows.

-Project By:- Harshit soni
-Enrollment no.:- A20405216031